The annual contribution limits for health savings accounts will rise again in 2023.

-An HSA is an account into which you can deposit a certain amount of money each year to reimburse yourself for eligible medical expenses.
+An HSA is an account into which you can deposit a certain amount of money each year to be used to reimburse yourself for eligible medical expenses.

-As we explain in “3 Reasons You Need a Health Savings Account — and How to Open One Today,” HSAs offer a trio of tax advantages:
+As we explain in “3 Ways a Health Savings Account Can Improve Your Finances,” HSAs offer a trio of tax advantages:

 - Gains on your contributions are tax-free.

 - Your withdrawals are tax-free if you use them to pay for qualifying health care expenses.

 In other words, you will never owe taxes on money that goes through an HSA, provided that you follow the IRS rules for HSAs and make withdrawals for qualifying health care expenses.
 Not even a retirement account like a Roth IRA offers that degree of lawful tax avoidance.

 Additionally, you do not need to earn income to contribute to an HSA, unlike most retirement accounts.

 Who is eligible for a health savings account?

 The bad news about HSAs is that not everyone is eligible for one.
-They’re designed for folks with high-deductible health insurance plans.
+They’re designed to be used by folks with high-deductible health insurance plans.

 - $1,500 for self-only coverage (up from $1,400 in 2022)

 - $3,000 for family coverage (up from $2,800 in 2022)